 While some clients may not mind a weekly delivery schedule, they would still want you to be available during the week to discuss the projects, since most businesses are closed on the weekends.

 Tip — Even if you work only during the weekend and you have no time during the week, try and take out 15-20 minutes mid-week to check and respond to client emails.

 Freelancing on the weekends can be hectic

 When I was freelancing on the weekends, I had a day job where I had to put in 9 hours a day, five days a week.
 To say that my weeks were hectic and overwhelming would be an understatement.
 I had very little down time and I still don’t know how I was able to survive through all that.

-Though it only went on for two months, after which I quit my day job and started freelancing full-time, so it was still manageable.
+Though it only went on for two months, after which I quit my day job and dating businessman uk, so it was still manageable.
 Not to mention, I was 23 and I had no family responsibilities.

 If you already have a day job and you also need to give time to your family, kids, and other stuff, its best to really think this through and realise how many hours you can give to freelancing every week without missing out on anything.

 Do you freelance on the weekends?
 How is it working for you?